jspirkosn/Public-Service-Template/README.md

 <details>
 <summary>Taming the Common Service Data Model (CSDM)! - Stop designing and start getting value!</summary>

-- **Status:** In progress, this automates the build of the CSDM as record producers are added to the catalog
+- **Status:** Complete, this automates the build of the CSDM as record producers are added to the catalog
 - **Setup:**
 	1. Go to [your instance] and login as an Admin user
 	2. In the ServiceNow Navigator, go to System Definition -> Tables